Sue609/ADVENT-CALENDAR/README.md

 ### Shared Holiday Movies
 - Engage in the joy of the season with a curated collection of recommended holiday-themed movies to enjoy each day.

-- NB/ Kindly please download the repo directly I'm having a hard time also cloning and it might also affect anyone else trying to access.
-Thank you in advance

 ## Project Style

 The project embodies a cheerful and celebratory atmosphere, incorporating vibrant holiday colors, festive imagery, and interactive elements to engage users throughout the Advent calendar journey.
 It aims to create an immersive experience that evokes the warmth and magic of the holiday season.